 HOW THE MUSEUM WAS STARTED

-- Originally located in the former Officers’ Kit Stores, above the Battalion Orderly Room.
+- In 1972, it was originally located in the former Officers’ Kit Stores, above the Battalion Orderly Room.

 - Museum collection was placed in storage with some items on display at Jericho Garrison mid-2012 to mid-2016